-Provision for loan losses comprises specific provisions.
+Provision for loan losses comprises specific provisions and a general provision.
 Specific provisions are made, on an individual basis, where management is of the opinion that collection is doubtful.
 The provision made during the year is charged against income.
 Recoveries of loan losses previously provided for are credited to income.